euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Debug Your Application
 Your application is now SDK-enlightened!
 If you do not see an SSO passcode, ensure that the Organization Group has **Single Sign On** enabled and that an **Authentication Type** is configured.
-These configurations are explained in the **AirWatch MAM Guide**.
+These configurations are explained in the **Workspace ONE UEM MAM Guide**.